Grasia/dao-analyzer/ABOUT.md

 database).
 Thus, we use the *The Graph* protocol to query the blockchain and retrieve information about the DAO: membership, assets, voting, etc.

+We publish the dataset daily on [Kaggle](https://www.kaggle.com/datasets/daviddavo/dao-analyzer).
+If you want to cite it, it is also available on Zenodo with DOI [10.5281/zenodo.7669709](https://doi.org/10.5281/zenodo.7669709).

 ## Who develops DAO-Analyzer?

 We are researchers of the [GRASIA research